yavulan/motivation/en/technique-learn-yourself.md

 # Learn yourself

-People are different, so the magic motivation solution do not exist.
+People are different, so the magic motivation solution does not exist.

 Become an expert in yourself.